 - Tiers are excellent ways to keep customers’ interest for longer periods of time

-- Customers can earn points by spending money at Ford, and redeem them for discounts at participating dealerships
+- Customers can earn points (10 points per $1 spent) by spending money at Ford, and redeem them for Ford Service, Ford Accessories, and Ford Parts at participating dealerships.

 Why it works: